ctu-vras/sensor_filters/README.md

 ### `robot_body_filter`

-[robot_body_filter](http://wiki.ros.org/robot_body_filter) is a versatile tool for removing the body parts of a robot from laser scans and point clouds.
+[robot_body_filter](http://wiki.ros.org/robot_body_filter) is a versatile tool for removing the body parts of a robot from laser scans and point clouds exactly according to the robot's URDF model.
 No more box approximations of your robots!
 Represent them exactly as they are!

 ### `laser_filters` compatibility